danielgtaylor/restish/docs/guide.md

 $ restish api.rest.sh
 ```

-?> If you have persistent headers or query params you'd like to set, then consider registering the API endpoint with Restish rather than exporting environment variables.
+?> If you have persistent headers or query parameters you'd like to set, then consider registering the API endpoint with Restish rather than exporting environment variables.
 Read on to find out how.

 ### Editing resources